Birmingham Science Park Aston

 Birmingham Science Park Aston, formerly known as Aston Science Park, is a science park located in Birmingham City Centre, United Kingdom.
 It is located adjacent to Aston University and the Eastside area.

 Description

 Birmingham Science Park Aston (BSPA) was founded in 1982 and as such is the UK's third oldest science park.
 Located in its urban setting within central Birmingham, it offers 250,000 sq ft of accommodation over 14 acres.

 Two campuses

 BSPA is wholly owned by Birmingham City Council.
-To give the Park a new dimension, provide clarity and pave the way for a £35 million development zone, it is now presented as two campuses; the Science & Technology Campus and the Innovation Birmingham Campus.
+To pave the way for a £35 million development zone, it is now presented as two campuses; the Science & Technology Campus and the Innovation Birmingham Campus.

 The Science and Technology Campus

 The Science & Technology Campus encompasses a range of multi-occupied and headquarters style single occupancy buildings owned by Birmingham City Council and serviced by the Innovation Birmingham team.
 The Innovation Birmingham Campus is working in partnership with a wide range of stakeholders to help shape the Smart Cities agenda and drive innovation-led regeneration across Greater Birmingham.
 Faraday Wharf – the flagship building on the campus – incorporates 70 office suites specifically designed for growing technology businesses.